spillz/37.6/README.rst

 -------

 1. Download the source package to your device from https://github.com/spillz/37.6/archive/master.zip
-2. Goto the play store and install kivy
+2. Goto the play store, find and install kivy
-3. Using a file manager application (I recommend ES File Explorer), extract the sources package to sdcard/kivy/37.6
+3. Using a file manager application to open the source package (I recommend ES File Explorer), then extract the source package to /sdcard/kivy/ (i.e. you need to put the folder called 37.6-master in /sdcard/kivy, creating the kivy folder if necessary)
 4. Start kivy launcher and select 37.6 from the list of games

 Ubuntu Linux